-Using View Full URL to Submit a Remote File via API
+Submitting a Remote File via the Vantage API

 The View Full URL feature in the Job Status > View Binder panel helps API users submit files located on remote file systems such as Amazon S3.
 In particular, the output displayed in the View File URL dialog is precisely the properly formatted URL needed for an API command addressing a remote file location.